SaundersEddie/python-screenscrap/README.md

-# python-screenscrape
+# python-screenscrap
-Web screen scraping with Python
+Web screen scraping with Python and Selenium